 This tutorial will show you how to run a basic Java Maven project on the command line (as opposed to on an IDE).

-We will learn how to:
+We will learn how to run maven commands that:

 - Create a new maven project

-- Add unit test for your code
+- Run unit tests for your code

 If you just want to see the example code, you can view it on Github